Victor Trahan: Coca Cola Stage at the Alliance Theatre

 The Coca Cola Stage at the Alliance Theatre was completed in 2019 and is located in Atlanta, Georgia.
 This was the first major project at the theatre since 1968 when it was built.
 Trahan Architects focused on patron experience, technology, and infrastructure in the redesign.
 This project was part of the Phase 1 of the Woodruff Arts Center; the entire project had a $100 million budget.
-The stage was completed at $300/sf.
+The stage was completed at $300 per square foot.

 The balcony and orchestra are united, eliminating historic notions of segregation of the expensive and "cheap2 seats.
 A cascading set of terraces connects the audience in the balcony to the spectators at orchestra level and the performers on stage.
 New staircases and terraces improve circulation and allow greater access for people with disabilities.

 Isolated entrances were eliminated that previously were dedicated to specific seating zones, recognizing that the experience of taking a seat inherently divides socio-economic communities.
-The new circulation network puts all patrons on a shared path to their seat regardless of ticket value — ensuring that people seated in the boxed terraces won’t have a higher quality experience relative to those in the balcony.
+The new circulation network puts all patrons on a shared path to their seat regardless of ticket value—ensuring that people seated in the boxed terraces won’t have a higher quality experience relative to those in the balcony.
 By using an innovative network of sloping ramps, all seats can be accessed by elderly patrons and those with disabilities.
 Wheelchair lifts are eliminated, and ramps were installed so that everyone has the same circulatory routes.
 Wheelchair seating is located at each seating level including the center of the lower orchestra.
 The perimeter ramp establishes a communal path.
 The design exceeded ADA seating by 25 percent.

 Louisiana State Museum and Sports Hall of Fame

-The Louisiana State Museum and Sports Hall of Fame in Natchitoches, LA, completed in 2013, has received the National AIA Honor Award for Interior Architecture (2015), International Architecture Awards from the Chicago Athenaeum (2014), the "2013 Annual Design Review Honor" by Architect Magazine, the "2013 Best of the Year Award for Civic" by Interior Design magazine, and the "2013 Architecture Project of the Year" by Azure magazine.
+The Louisiana State Museum and Sports Hall of Fame in Natchitoches, Louisiana, completed in 2013, has received the National AIA Honor Award for Interior Architecture (2015), International Architecture Awards from the Chicago Athenaeum (2014), the "2013 Annual Design Review Honor" by Architect Magazine, the "2013 Best of the Year Award for Civic" by Interior Design magazine, and the "2013 Architecture Project of the Year" by Azure magazine.

 The project has sports and Louisiana history collections.
 It is located in a historic area of Louisiana dating back to the Louisiana Purchase.
 The state paid $12.6 million to have the museum built and is 2800 cubic meters.